September 25, 2024

 Oasis de Atacama to Generate 5.5 TWh of Green Energy Annually

-Once fully operational, the Oasis de Atacama project will generate approximately 5.5 TWh of energy annually, equivalent to the yearly consumption of Madrid and will prevent 1.4 million metric tons of carbon dioxide emissions.
+Once fully operational, the Oasis de Atacama project is expected to generate approximately 5.5 TWh of energy annually—enough to power Madrid for a year—and prevent 1.4 million metric tons of carbon dioxide emissions.

-Globally, Grenergy is developing over 15 GW of solar power projects including in Colombia, Mexico and Peru.
+Globally, Grenergy is developing more than 15 GW of solar power projects, with a portfolio that includes sites in Colombia, Mexico, and Peru.

 Grenergy Secures $345M for First Two Phases of Solar Project

-The Spanish independent power producer (IPP) recently secured $345 million in funding for the first two phases of the project through financial institutions BNP Paribas, Natixis, Société Générale, The Bank of Nova Scotia and SMBC.
-Grenergy stated that no further financing is planned for the Oasis de Atacama project following the deal.
+The Spanish independent power producer (IPP) recently secured $345 million in funding for the project’s first two phases from financial institutions BNP Paribas, Natixis, Société Générale, The Bank of Nova Scotia, and SMBC.

-The first phase of the initial complex is scheduled to be operational by the end of 2024, with the remaining phases to be gradually commissioned between 2025 and 2026.
-According to Grenergy, power off-take agreements are already secured for the first four stages and negotiations for the remaining capacity are in advanced stages.
+The first phase of the project is scheduled to become operational by the end of 2024, with the remaining phases gradually coming online between 2025 and 2026.
+According to Grenergy, power off-take agreements are already secured for the first four stages, and negotiations for the remaining capacity are in advanced stages.

-Grenergy reaffirmed its commitment to invest EUR 2.6 billion (USD 2.89 billion) between 2023 and 2026, stating that despite the expansion of the Chilean project, no additional funds will be allocated to the investment plan.
+Grenergy reaffirmed its commitment to invest EUR 2.6 billion (USD 2.89 billion) between 2023 and 2026, clarifying that despite the Chilean project’s expansion, no additional funds will be allocated to its overall investment plan.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}